Josh Berry: 2026: Final season with Wood Brothers Racing

+He started the 2026 season with a 37th place DNF at the 2026 Daytona 500.
+On June 10, Berry announced that he would not return to the Wood Brothers Racing in 2027, with Jesse Love was announced as his replacement.
+With an unforeseeable future for 2027, he went on a summer-streak of consistent top-ten finishes.

+2027: Fresh beginnings with Legacy Motor Club

+On September 8, 2026, it was announced that Berry signed a multi-year contract with Legacy Motor Club to drive their No. 42 in replacement for John Hunter Nemechek.

 Personal life

 Berry worked as a bank teller before his racing career provided a steady income.
 He is a graduate of Volunteer State Community College.
 Berry is a former classmate of two-time Indianapolis 500 winner Josef Newgarden in the 7th and 8th grades.
 He also attended the same high school at the same time as Taylor Swift.